Pycord-Development/pycord/docs/api.rst

 .. function:: on_scheduled_event_user_remove(event, member)

     Called when a user unsubscribes to an event.
-If the member is not found in the internal cache, then this event will not be called.
+If the member or event is not found in the internal cache, then this event will not be called.
     Consider using :func:`on_raw_scheduled_event_user_remove` instead.

     This requires :attr:`Intents.scheduled_events` to be enabled.